alexchenuw/devopslabs/Lab-14/README.md

 you should be able to access to the default nginx web page on your browser

-> Question: If you have two nodes but have only deployed your pod to one node can you send request to the nodeport on either node and recieve the same results?
+> Question: If you have two nodes but have only deployed your pod to ONE node can you send a request to the nodeport on EITHER node and recieve the same results?